 Running late for the GDPR?
 What to do now to limit risk of challenges!

-What priorities to consider if a company is unable to be fully GDPR compliant by the 25th of May 2018?
+What priorities to consider if a company is late in getting compliant with the GDPR?
 What are the actions to be taken to limit risks?

-As expected and anticipated in my privacy predictions for 2018, a number of companies are realizing that they will not be able to complete their GDPR projects by the 25th of May 2018, and some companies have not even started working on it!
+As expected and anticipated in my privacy predictions for 2018, a number of companies realized that they were not be able to complete their GDPR projects by the 25th of May 2018, and some companies have not even started working on it!

 If the above scenario applies to your company, here are my top 3 priorities to consider first in my Diritto al Digitale video series in Italian and then below more extensively in the body of this article in English